 In the end, I’ll highlight the pros, cons, and pricing details so that it’s easier for you to decide.

 Once you subscribe to Mangools, you’ll get access to all the tools, and not just KWFinder.

-It means you can manage all SEO activities in one place, right from keyword research to backlink analysis.
+It means you can manage all your SEO activities in one place, right from keyword research to backlink analysis.

 Not only tools, but you can manage your account details, check available resources as per your plan, and edit your account settings.

 Now from the Mangools dashboard, you can go to the KWFinder dashboard.

 Alternatively, you can also use the KWFinder login URL: app.kwfinder.com.